openstack/ironic-python-agent/imagebuild/tinyipa/README.rst

 =============================

 ..
 WARNING::
   This is experimental!
-Build tested on Ubuntu Server 14.04 and Debian Jessie
+Build tested on Ubuntu Server 14.04, Debian Jessie and Fedora 21

 Build script requirements
 -------------------------